WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 - Emergency Fibre & Power Conduit built into the right-of-way for redundancy.

-- EV and Hydrogen Service Network: charging or refuelling every 50 km, 100 % renewable power.
+- EV and Hydrogen Service Network: charging or refuelling every 50 km, predominantly renewable power.

-- AI-based Traffic Enforcement ensures consistent compliance and safety.
+- AI-based Traffic Enforcement supports consistent compliance and safety.

 Average travel time St. John’s–Corner Brook: 6 h 15 m (down from 9 h 40 m in 2010).